Ultimate Dubai Beaches Dress Code: What You Need To Know

 Dubai boasts a variety of free public beaches frequented by locals, expatriates, and tourists alike.

-Here, it’s acceptable for women to wear range of suitable swimwear for sunbathing and swimming.
+Here, it’s acceptable for women to wear a range of suitable swimwear for sunbathing and swimming.

 You’ll notice bikinis, one-piece swimsuits, and burkinis are all commonly worn on Dubai’s public beaches.
 They are perfectly suitable for beach activities.